Netrinos vs Twingate

 Who Should Choose Netrinos?

-You don't have an IT department.
-Netrinos requires no Connectors to deploy, no Resources to define, no policies to configure.
+No IT department No Connectors to deploy, no Resources to define, no policies to configure.
 Install, sign in, connected.

 Who Should Choose Twingate?

-You need SSO and compliance.
-Twingate integrates with Okta, Azure AD, and other identity providers.
-It offers audit logging and enterprise governance.
+SSO and compliance Integrates with Okta, Azure AD, and other identity providers.
+Audit logging and enterprise governance.

-You need resource-level access control.
-Define exactly which internal apps, servers, or databases each user or group can access.
+Resource-level access Define exactly which internal apps, servers, or databases each user or group can access.
 Twingate's ZTNA model excels at this.

 The Architecture Difference